דלג לתוכן הראשי

 Three main reasons:

-- Japanese lead in stem cell research—since Shinya Yamanaka won the Nobel in 2012, Japan has invested heavily in the field.
+• Japanese lead in stem cell research—since Shinya Yamanaka won the Nobel Prize in 2012, Japan has invested heavily in the field.

-- Faster regulatory approval—Japanese PMDA laws tend to approve regenerative treatments faster than the American FDA.
+• Faster regulatory approval—Japanese PMDA laws tend to approve regenerative treatments faster than the US FDA.
+The drug has even received "orphan drug" status for severe congenital tooth deficiency.

-- An aging population—Japan is the country with the highest percentage of elderly in the world, creating political demand for innovative anti-aging treatments.
+• Aging population—Japan is the country with the highest percentage of elderly people in the world, creating demand for innovative regenerative treatments.

 What This Means for You

 If you have lost a tooth or expect to lose one in the near future—do not stop your standard treatment for this trial.
 Even in the best case, the drug will be commercially available only by 2030 at the earliest, and years later outside Japan.
+And in any case, as of now, this is a safety trial that has not yet proven tooth growth in humans.
 A quality implant performed today is still the best solution.

-But if you are very young and have decades ahead, or if you know you will lose teeth in the near future (advanced periodontal degeneration, for example)—it is worth starting to follow the news from Toregem.
+But if you are very young and have decades ahead, or if you know you will lose teeth in the future (congenital tooth deficiency, for example)—it is worth starting to follow the news from Toregem.
 We may be less than a decade away from an era where dentistry will be biological, not mechanical.

 References: